Ekhao/DataAwareNeuralArchitectureSearch/README.md

-# tinyAD
+# tinyMLInputModelOptimization
-A repository for my research experiments concering optimising audio data for tinyML.
+A repository for my research experiments concering optimising machine learning input and model simultaneously.